divin3circle/NSEChainBridge/backend/scripts/README.md

 1. Your TypeScript files are properly compiled to JavaScript in the `dist` folder
 2. The path to the imported modules is correct
-3. You're using Node.js version 14 or higher
+3. You're using Node version 14 or higher